 Provision for return condition checks for aircraft and engines under operating leases for aircraft and engines under operating leases totalled RMB3,670 assumptions and methodologies used by the Group to determine million.
 Under the terms of the operating lease arrangements, the provision as at 31 December 2016.
 We tested the integrity and the Group is contractually committed to returning the aircraft and arithmetic accuracy of the provision model through recalculation, engines to the lessors in a certain condition agreed with the lessors reviewing the terms of the operating leases and comparing at the inception of each lease.
-The Group estimates costs of these assumptions to contract terms and the Group's historical return condition checks and accrues such costs on a straight-line experience on returning similar aircraft models and engines and actual costs incurred.
+The Group estimates costs of these assumptions to contract terms and the Group's historical return condition checks and accrues such costs on a straight-line experience on returning similar aircraft models and engines and basis over the term of the leases.